Copper-Head/TABot/README.md

 TABot
 ==============================
-A small and occasionally useful script for downloading batches of email attachments from IMAP mailboxes.
+A small and handy useful script for downloading batches of email attachments from IMAP mailboxes.
 Currently only downloading executable scripts from Gmail is supported.

 [MIT License](http://opensource.org/licenses/MIT) (click if you'd like to read